MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M01-empower-workforce-copilot-executives/5-create-slide-presentation.md

 Executives who become proficient in Copilot for PowerPoint gain a competitive edge by effortlessly refining their messaging, enhancing visual appeal, and maintaining a professional standard.
 This skill not only saves time but also positions executives to deliver presentations that leave a lasting impression, fostering effective communication, and bolstering leadership influence in the dynamic landscape of business interactions.

-With Copilot in PowerPoint, you can create a presentation from an existing Word document.
-When you provide Copilot in PowerPoint with the link to your Word document, it can generate slides, apply layouts, and choose a theme for you.
+With Copilot for PowerPoint, you can create a presentation from an existing Word document.
+When you provide Copilot for PowerPoint with the link to your Word document, it can generate slides, apply layouts, and choose a theme for you.

 ### Exercise